Competence by Design Advice from Dr. Noone

 How are you tackling the big issue of engaging your faculty and managing their expectations?

 We’ve identified people who might have an interest in elements of CBD, such as coaching and providing feedback.
 We gamify elements of CBD, such as creating leaderboards for EPAs.
-I also pump CBD links onto people’s phones so it’s simple for them to access key information and videos.
+I also put CBD evaluation links onto people’s phones so it’s easier for them to do them on the go.
 The important balance is to provide ample information while keeping the process simple.

 How do you see your program benefiting from CBD?